wz88/omoikane/README.md

-# Kraken - Cisco Configuration Parser
+# Omoikane - Cisco Configuration Parser

 A Python library for parsing and managing network device configurations using Pydantic models and Ansible-like parsing capabilities.